ooddle

 Body Doubling for Hard Tasks

 Bathing, changing wound dressings, managing a meltdown.
 Some caregiving tasks are physically and emotionally heavier than others.
 When possible, do them with a second adult present, even on video call.
-The presence of another regulated nervous system genuinely calms yours.
+The presence of another regulated nervous system genuinely calms yours through a process researchers call co regulation.
+You do not have to face the hardest moments alone, even if your support person is not physically in the room.

 Permission Lists